 MASHIMA CAN MOTORS

-MASHIMA HAS ADVISED THAT THEIR MAGNET SUPPLIER CAN NO LONGER SUPPLY MAGNETS FOR FUTURE PRODUCTION BUT THEY AND I HAVE A GOOD INVENTORY SO MOTORS SHOULD BE AVAILABLE FOR SEVERAL YEARS.
+MASHIMA HAS ADVISED THAT THEIR MAGNET SUPPLIER CAN NO LONGER SUPPLY MAGNETS FOR FUTURE PRODUCTION AND THEY ARE ALL SOLD OUT BUT I HAVE INVENTORY SO MOTORS SHOULD BE AVAILABLE FOR SOME TIME.

 Precision 5 pole motors imported by ROUNDBELL HOBBY PRODUCTS.
 Best selection in the U S